Three vintage favorites: thin rolled filled cookies with a sweet date-or-raisin filling, easy date-walnut cookie squares,

 How should I store these cookies and bars?

-Store airtight at room temperature for 2–3 days, refrigerate for longer freshness, or freeze bar cookies for later.
+Store airtight at room temperature for 2–3 days, refrigerate for longer freshness, or freeze the bar cookies.

 Why does the confectioners’ sugar melt on the raisin bars?

-If the bars are warm or covered too soon, moisture dissolves the sugar.
-Dust with sugar only after the bars are fully cooled.
+If the bars are still warm or covered too soon, moisture dissolves the sugar.
+Dust only after the bars are completely cooled.